-The Supreme Court adopted new Rules for Admission to the Bar of Montana, as well as amendments to the Board of Bar Examiners' Rules and Rules of Procedure of the Character & Fitness Commission, effective January 1, 2016.
+The Supreme Court adopted new Rules for Admission to the Bar of Montana, as well as amendments to the Board of Bar Examiners' Rules and Rules of Procedure of the Character & Fitness Commission.
 The Rules implemented significant changes to Admission to the Montana Bar.
 The following information is a brief summary of the process for admission to the State Bar of Montana and any variation in the information will defer to the Rules.

 Eligibility for Admission:

 1. Have earned a JD from an ABA accredited law school;